-Okay, here are some of the best places to visit in Montenegro – so, of course, tweak the itinerary so it is the best for you but these activities give you enough ideas to spend up to two weeks in Montenegro.
+Okay, here are some of the best places to visit.
+So, of course, tweak the itinerary, so it is the best for you, but these activities give you enough ideas to spend up to two weeks in Montenegro.

-If you have only one day in Montenegro, then I highly suggest visiting Kotor and the Kotor Bay area, which is located near the Croatian border and is also a popular day trip from Dubrovnik.
+If you have only one day in Montenegro, then I highly suggest visiting Kotor and the Kotor Bay area.
+It is located near the Croatian border and is also a popular day trip from Dubrovnik.

 Kotor is situated in the southeastern part of the Bay of Kotor, beneath the limestone cliffs of Mt.
-Lovćen, and is a small town with only around 13,000 inhabitants.
+Lovćen.
+It is a small town with only around 13,000 inhabitants.
 However, it might be small population-wise, but it impresses with its stunning scenery and general cuteness.

-So, the best thing (THE absolute best thing) to do in Montenegro is to hike up St. John´s Fortress.
-It is a tedious 45-minute hike up (as it includes a lot of stairs), but the views are one of a kind.
+So, the best thing to do is to hike up St. John´s Fortress.
+It is a tedious 45-minute hike up (as it includes many stairs), but the views are one of a kind.

 Hiking up should take about 2-4 hours (including breaks and some rest).
 Then, you have more time to explore the small town center with several Romanesque churches, walk the city walls, and stroll the port.